skeema/skeema/doc/options.md

 Options may be provided to Skeema via the command-line and/or via option files.
 Future versions may also support environment variables.

-Option-handling is intentionally designed to be very similar to how the MySQL client and server programs accept options.
-If you are already familiar with this, skip the first 3 subsections and resume reading at the [execution model](#execution-model-and-per-directory-option-files) section.
+Option-handling is intentionally designed to be very similar to the MySQL client and server programs.

+Passing unknown/invalid options to Skeema, either in an option file or on the command-line, causes the program to abort except in two cases:

+* In addition to its own option files, Skeema also parses the MySQL per-user file `~/.my.cnf` to look for connection-related options ([user](#user), [password](#password), etc).
+Other options in this file are specific to MySQL and unknown to Skeema, but these will simply be ignored instead of throwing an error.

+* Option names may be prefixed with "loose-", in which case they are ignored if they do not exist in the current version of Skeema.
+(MySQL also provides the same mechanism, although it is not well-known.)

 #### Specifying options on the command-line